ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs column_nbhd_code %}
 Assessor neighborhood code.

-- 5 digits, first 2 are township, last 3 are neighborhood.
+First 2 digits are township code, last 3 digits are neighborhood code.
-- Created a long time ago
-- Unit of work and analysis (land rates)
-- coincident with townships
+Neighborhood boundaries are coincident with townships.

+Geographic neighborhoods intended to represent relatively homogeneous housing sub-markets.
+They were created a long time ago for internal use by the various property tax offices.
+The Assessor now uses them as units of work and analysis.
+For example, land rates are usually delimited by neighborhood.
 {% enddocs %}

 ## tax_code

+{% docs column_tax_code %}
+Property tax code.

+Identifies the unique combination of taxing districts which impose a levy on any given property.
+{% enddocs %}

+# Sales

 ## sale_date